When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Thought Provoking Tale About Community

-Katherine Applegate (author of Animorphs) has been a staple in children’s fiction for decades, and Wishtree doesn’t disappoint.
-The story is told from the perspective of a 200-year-old oak tree, Red, who only wants the best for his neighborhood.
-People use Red as a wishtree, you see, so he takes their dreams seriously.
+Katherine Applegate (author of Animorphs) has been a staple in children’s fiction for decades.
+The story is told from the perspective of a 200-year-old oak tree, Red, who wants the best for his neighborhood.
+People use Red as a “wishtree,” tying their hopes to his branches.

-Although this book is for children, its tone is much more serious than many other children’s books.
-It’s a good place to start if your child is ready for thought-provoking narratives.
+Although this book is for children, its tone is more serious than many others.
+It is a good place to start if your child is ready for thought-provoking narratives about inclusion and kindness.

 Product Specs